SAP/spartacus-docs/pages/dev/Extending-Checkout.md

 `ShippingAddressSetGuard` will search checkout config for first step with `type` containing `CheckoutStepType.shippingAddress`.
 Then it will read the step route and redirects to that page.
 On each checkout step you can have multiple components and because of that `type` property is an array.

-## CMS catalog content and default template
+## CMS Catalog Content and Default Template

 In default checkout we use modified `MultiStepCheckoutOrderSummaryPageTemplate`.
 Apart from `BodyContent` and `SideContent` we added `TopContent` and `BottomContent` for 100% section above and below `BodyContent` and `SideContent` page slots.